minecraft-saar/MCTS-JSHOP/README.md

 Do not forget to use the NN argument for COSTFUNCTION if you wish to use this (``-c NN``)!

 Additional options specifically for NN:
-* "-nc INT" or "--numStructs INT": How many special structures the scenario has.
-Default is 3.
 * "-nnp NNPATH" or "--nnPath NNPATH": Path to the pre-trained NN; The default value uses a pretrained model located at src/main/java/umd/cs/shop/costs/models/trained_model.zip.
 * "-scp SCALERPATH" or "--scalerPath SCALERPATH": Path to a json file containing parameters for the scaler.
 Should contain the same values that were used for training the used model.
 The default file is located at src/main/java/umd/cs/shop/costs/models/scaler.json.
 * "-cmp" or "--compare": Whether to run the NLG system next to the NN for cost estimation in order to compare the costs of the two.
 The results will be printed into  the file ``cost_comparison.txt`` inside of the ``jshop-clean`` folder.
 Default is false (no comparison).